 - Your boyfriend/girlfriend should respect your relationship boundaries.

 - It’s ok to turn off your phone.
 You have the right to be alone and spend time with friends and family without your boyfriend getting angry when you don’t respond immediately.

 - You do not have to text any pictures or statements that you are uncomfortable sending, especially nude or partially nude photos, known as “sexting.”

 - You lose control of any electronic message once anyone receives it.
 They may forward it, so don’t send anything you fear could be seen by others.

 - Know your privacy settings.
-Social networks such as Facebook allow the user to control how their information is shared and who has access to it.
+Social networks allow the user to control how their information is shared and who has access to it.
 These are often customizable and are found in the privacy section of the site.
-Remember, registering for some applications (apps) require you to change your privacy settings.
+Remember, registering for some apps require you to change your privacy settings.

-- Be mindful when using check-ins like Facebook Places and foursquare.
+- Be mindful when sharing your location.
 Letting an abusive boyfriend know where you are could be dangerous.
-Also, always ask your friends if it’s ok for you to check them in.
+Also, always ask your friends if it’s ok for you to tag them.
 You never know if they are trying to keep their location secret.

 FIND MORE GREAT RESOURCES AND TIPS ON DIGITAL DATING ABUSE, SOCIAL NETWORKING SAFETY, PRIVACY ONLINE, AND HEALTHY BOUNDARIES AT LOVEISRESPECT.